Making Tax Digital for VAT

 Further information and guidance

-This document summarises the most common of HMRC’s customer support issues for MTD and the associated HMRC guidance, including:
+This document summarises the most common of HMRC’s customer support issues for MTD for VAT and the associated HMRC guidance, including:

 • Sign-up